What is a hypothalamic hamartoma?

-A hypothalamic hamartoma forms while a baby is developing in the womb.
+A hypothalamic hamartoma forms while a fetus develops.
 It’s congenital, which means the mass is present at birth.
 It grows as the child’s brain grows, but HH doesn’t spread to other parts of the brain or body.
 HH usually involves one tumor-like mass, but in some cases, there are several.

 Are there different types of hypothalamic hamartomas?

 Healthcare providers usually categorize HH by its location in the hypothalamus and the types of symptoms it causes.
 The two categories of HH include:

 - Central precocious puberty: Growths form near the front of the hypothalamus where it meets the pituitary gland.
 They can affect hormone levels and lead to early puberty and sexual development.

 - Epilepsy and related neurobehavioral symptoms: Growths form toward the back of the hypothalamus.
 This is where it connects to your brain’s third ventricle (the space between the lower left and right sides of your brain).
 They can disrupt electrical activity in your brain and cause seizures and abnormal behavior.

 About half of the people with HH have symptoms of both precocious puberty and epilepsy.